 The text has been intentionally written to minimise academic jargon and terminologies.
 It is focused and supported by the extensive use of full-colour illustration and images that break down key construction concepts and techniques into manageable chunks of learning.

-The new resources are being rolled-out to apprentices who are currently in the first two years of their training, those people who are enrolled in BCITO’s experience recognition process and will be delivered to any new carpentry apprentices who sign up from now on.
+The new resources are being rolled-out to apprentices who are new to training in 2019, those people who enrolled in BCITO’s experience recognition process in 2019 and will be delivered to any new carpentry apprentices who sign up from now on.

 “To carpentry apprentices who we know have been eagerly awaiting these resources, we thank you for your patience and we hope you are as ecstatic to receive these resources as we are to deliver you the full package.